Operationalising Representation in Natural Language Processing: Introduction

 \subsubsection{Discussion of Examples 1 and 2}

 Both examples contain partial explanations of model behaviour.
-These examples illustrate a more general phenomenon: an explanation of a neural language model which involves the model responding to (and manipulating) properties of inputs presupposes a notion of a neural model \textit{representing} a property.
+Because these explanations involve the model responding to (and manipulating) properties of inputs to perform complex linguistic tasks -- tasks for which there do not exist perspicuous non-representational explanations (\cite{vanGelder1995}) -- they are naturally seen as making claims about what the model \textit{represents}.
+These are instances of a more general phenomenon: explanations of contemporary artificial neural models which purport to be human-understandable often presuppose a notion of a model representing a property (\cite{buckner2019}, \cite{Cao2022}, \cite{elhage2021mathematical}, \cite{Lipton2016}).

 To evaluate the claim made in \hyperlink{example 1}{Example 1}, we need an account of what it means for BERT to (mis)judge a word to be a noun or verb: that is, we need to understand what it means for BERT to \textit{represent} words' part of speech (PoS) across some range of inputs, and what it means for BERT to \textit{misrepresent} the word `waltzes' as a verb in this particular case.
 In \hyperlink{example 2}{Example 2}, we need to know what it is for a model to represent doctors as male, or patients as female; downstream work which attempts to `de-bias' a model's internal states (\cite{Bolukbasi2016}) implicitly makes a similar representational claim.